Humble & Fred: CFNY 'Toronto's Modern Rock' years (1989–1991)

 I wasn't really well received by the CFNY staff.
 It was weird for me because even though I was only 29, I had been in mainstream radio stations for almost 12 years already and I didn't really get and appreciate the way they did radio at CFNY.
 Over the years since then, I've had multiple epiphanies about what a gem that radio station I walked into in 1989 was.
 However, at the time, having no prior knowledge of the place, it didn't mean anything to me and I just thought the people were weird and their attitude towards radio was more free-form than what I understood.
 Working there day-to-day gave me a lot of anxiety about the decision I had made to come there because in my mind I was coming to a major market in Toronto to work at this big radio station and I now found myself working in a strip mall in Brampton where everyone's attitude was like 'hey man, let's play what we want.

 Patterson remained at CFNY, getting paired with Skot Turner while Maie Pauts acted as the third voice on the newly launched show to replace Humble & Fred.
 Simultaneously, the station experienced a significant dip in the ratings—going from a 4.8% market share in spring 1991 to 3.1% in the fall of the same year.
 As the ratings showed no improvement in late 1991, a dramatic format change began to be considered, even switching to country, by station owner Maclean-Hunter.
 In late January 1992, one day ahead of the public release of the ratings book showing CFNY's further market share slide, Maclean-Hunter's top executive Hal Blackadar fired general manager Crookston and program director Schwarz.
-Simultaneously, the morning show setup was also dismantled, with Turner being fired and was replaced with a temporary host alongside Patterson.
+Simultaneously, the morning show setup was also dismantled, with Turner being fired and replaced with a temporary host alongside Patterson.

 With the new Blackadar-installed management—general manager Vince DiMaggio and program director Stewart Meyers—CFNY responded to the commercial success of grunge; with emerging bands like Nirvana, Pearl Jam, and Soundgarden dominating the charts, the station decided to focus its alternative format on the American acts from this musical genre, along with a rebrand to "CFNY 102.1 The Leading Edge".
-The format change was accompanied with a large reduction in staff, either through resignations or layoffs, including departures of some well-known on-air personalities such as Chris Sheppard, Lee Carter, and Dani Elwell.
+The format change was accompanied with a large reduction in staff, either through resignations or layoffs, including departures of some well known on-air personalities such as Chris Sheppard, Lee Carter, and Dani Elwell.
 Dissatisfied with the changes at the station, Elwell famously resigned on the air in August 1992 followed by reading out her resume, while Carter wrote a scathing rebuke of the station's new direction from an insider's perspective that was published by a Toronto alternative weekly newspaper.